TonnyGaric/VanillaHN/README.md

 - [Git](https://git-scm.com/)—if you would like to contribute.

 ### 1. Clone
-You can clone this repositor using SSH or HTTPS.
+You can clone this repository using SSH or HTTPS.

 #### Use SSH
 Use an SSH key and passphrase from account.